MARKET SNAPSHOT: Stock Market Threatens To End Streak Of Records After Jobs Report

 Which stocks are in focus?

 Data-center operator Switch Inc. priced its initial public offering higher than expected (http://www.marketwatch.com/story/switch-prices-ipo-above-range-at-17-raises-more-than-500-million-2017-10-05) Thursday evening.
 The Las Vegas-based data-center company said it would sell 31.25 million shares at $17 apiece, after previously stating a target range of $14 to $16.
-Shares are due to begin trading Friday on the New York Stock Exchange.
+Shares rose 31% in their trading debut.

-Costco Wholesale Corp.(COST) shares fell 5.3% even as the wholesale retailer reported lower gross margins, even as quarterly profits topped Wall Street estimates (http://www.marketwatch.com/story/costco-shares-slip-even-after-earnings-top-street-view-2017-10-05).
+Costco Wholesale Corp.(COST) fell 6.1% even as the wholesale retailer reported lower gross margins, even as quarterly profits topped Wall Street estimates (http://www.marketwatch.com/story/costco-shares-slip-even-after-earnings-top-street-view-2017-10-05).

-Yum China Holdings Inc.(YUMC) rose 0.8% as the Yum Brands Inc. (YUM) spinoff announced earnings that included its first dividend and an increased stock-buyback plan (http://www.marketwatch.com/story/yum-china-gains-after-establishing-dividend-detailing-ceo-succession-plan-2017-10-05).
+Yum China Holdings Inc.(YUMC) rose 1.3% as the Yum Brands Inc. (YUM) spinoff announced earnings that included its first dividend and an increased stock-buyback plan (http://www.marketwatch.com/story/yum-china-gains-after-establishing-dividend-detailing-ceo-succession-plan-2017-10-05).
 The operator of KFC and Pizza Hut restaurants also announced plans for a new chief executive officer.
+Yum shares rose 2%.

 What other assets are doing